RummanAnsari/Java-ICSE-Class11/Chapter 11 - Arrays/readme.md

-# ArraySumExample -- Easy Explanation for Class 10 Students
+# ArraySumExample -- Easy Explanation

 This program shows how to **add all the numbers inside an array** using a simple **for loop** in Java.